tristan-reeves/SharpConfig/README.md

 Additionally the standard methods use xslt, and operate on xml files only; on the other hand other auxiliary file types may also benefit from transformation.
 However the xslt method does not support these.
-For example -ini files
+For example
+-  ini files
--batch files
+-  batch files
--simple scripts
+-  simple scripts

 The main benefit I see from this program is the increased simplicity in small-scale configuration management.
 It is clear what the final configuration files will look like, and to determine the actual values for a specific environment is a simple matter of looking them up from a tabular source (csv file).
 The same values